Welcome to the Gender Studies Research Guide. This guide provides a pathfinder for students doing gender-related library research.

 The Jean Ward Collection on Gender Studies was established to recognize the many contributions of Jean M. Ward, Professor of Communication at Lewis & Clark College from 1964-2006.
 Jean was a founder of the Gender Studies Symposium and the founder and initial director of the Gender Studies Program at the College.

-Image credit: "First page of the first issue of The Revolution” edited by Edited by Elizabeth Cady Stanton and Parker Pillsbury.
+Image credit: "First page of the first issue of The Revolution” edited by Elizabeth Cady Stanton and Parker Pillsbury.
 Lewis & Clark Digital Collections.